 Composer and conductor Esa-Pekka Salonen’s restless innovation drives him constantly to reposition classical music in the twenty-first century.
-He is Music Director Designate of the San Francisco Symphony, Principal Conductor & Artistic Advisor for the Philharmonia Orchestra (through the 2020-21 season), and Conductor Laureate for both the Swedish Radio Symphony Orchestra and the Los Angeles Philharmonic.
+He is Music Director Designate of the San Francisco Symphony, which he first conducted in 2004; Principal Conductor and Artistic Advisor for the Philharmonia Orchestra (through the 2020-21 season); and Conductor Laureate for both the Swedish Radio Symphony Orchestra and the Los Angeles Philharmonic.
 He is the Artist-in-Association at the Finnish National Opera and Ballet, where he will conduct his first full Ring cycle in future seasons, and Pelléas et Mélisande this season.
-Salonen co-founded the annual Baltic Sea festival, serving as Artistic Director from 2003 to 2018.
+Mr. Salonen co-founded the annual Baltic Sea festival, serving as Artistic Director from 2003 to 2018.

-Thirteen of Salonen’s works are programmed around the world during the 2018-19 season—from playful early pieces to his melodically and rhythmically complex new works.
-Among them are Homunculus, for string quartet; Helix, at the Minnesota Orchestra and Oslo Philharmonic; and LA Variations at the Los Angeles Philharmonic.
-He also conducts his own Pollux at the Helsinki Festival and Maggio Fiorentino, and his cello concerto on tour with the Philharmonia and at the Baltic Sea Festival, with Truls Mørk as soloist.
-Last year the New York Philharmonic and the Barbican Centre shaped their programming around Salonen's music as part of his composer-in-residence in New York and a season-long Salonen focus in London.
+Thirteen of Mr. Salonen’s works are programmed around the world during the 2018-19 season, including Homunculus, for string quartet; Helix, at the Minnesota Orchestra and Oslo Philharmonic; and LA Variations at the Los Angeles Philharmonic.
+He also conducts his own Pollux at the Helsinki Festival and Maggio Musicale Fiorentino, and his Cello Concerto on tour with the Philharmonia and at the Baltic Sea Festival, with Truls Mørk as soloist.
+Last season Mr. Salonen’s music was featured as part of close artistic partnerships with the New York Philharmonic and London’s Barbican Centre.

-As the Music Director of the Los Angeles Philharmonic for seventeen years, Salonen is widely credited with revitalising the organization.
-He was instrumental in helping the orchestra to open Walt Disney Concert Hall; presided over countless premieres of contemporary work; began the Esa-Pekka Salonen Commissions Fund, and made the orchestra one of the best-attended and funded in the USA.
-In spring 2019 he brings a series that he created at the Philharmonia to the Los Angeles Philharmonic, presenting programs of Stravinsky’s “Myths,” “Rituals,” and “Faith.”
+As the music director of the Los Angeles Philharmonic for seventeen years, Mr. Salonen was instrumental in helping the orchestra to open Walt Disney Concert Hall; presided over countless premieres of contemporary work; and began the Esa-Pekka Salonen Commissions Fund.
+In spring 2019 he brings a three-part Stravinsky series that he created at the Philharmonia to the Los Angeles Philharmonic.